 All students in grades 6-10 are encouraged to participate in service, creative and active (physical) endeavors.
-In grades 6-8 the program is less formal and the school usually offers opportunities for students to participate on an optional basis.
+In grades 6-8 the school offers opportunities for students to participate on an optional basis.
 These can take the form of service opportunities (i.e., Box of Hope, Sunshine Action), after-school sports teams or involvement in the school drama production.

-More formally, the Award for Young People (AYP) scheme is a framework for students in Grade 9 and above that encourages them to be well-rounded, not just focusing on academics only.
+The Award for Young People (AYP) scheme is a framework for students in Grade 9 and above that encourages them to be well-rounded, not just focusing on academics only.
 This directly supports the concept of 'developing the whole child.'
 The main aims of the Award for Young People (AYP) are that students: